IamIamI/PePeChu/README.md

-# PePeChu
+# PePeChu - WIP (Feb-2023)
 The animatronic pepe-pal

 This project was meant to be used to run a fabric puppet with a metal/plastic animatronic skeleton.

-It contains;
+It was build as followed;
   - An ESP32
   - A non-descript SD card reader
   - A max98357A sound amp